FRUSTRATED WITH GLUTEN-FREE, SUGAR-FREE AND DAIRY-FREE? BUT WANT TO BE LEANER?

 We’re talking about fats and oils.

 Never thought about them much?
 You’re not alone.
-Sure, you toss oil with your salad.
-And oil is a base for everything on the stovetop.
-But these little suckers can impact your body in a big way.
+Are you like most people though and use them a lot?
+Like you toss oil with your salad and use it as a base for everything on the stovetop.
+These little suckers can impact your body in a big way.
 Good Oils can make you feel like a million bucks and Bad Oils can cause inflammation, weight gain and a host of other issues.
 It’s really all about oil and the fat within.

 And let’s get something straight: fats in food do not equal fat in our body.
 Let me repeat: Fats in food do not equal fat in the body.
 Your body requires fat to survive.
 Period.